Awesome Light 1: Big Mirrors on the Mountain

 Awesome Light 2: Seeing the Invisible

 How do we see the invisible?
 By looking using different kinds of eyes!
 Awesome Light 2 takes the audience to Maunakea and the radio and submillimeter observatories located there.
 In this episode we see the remnants a comet collision with Jupiter using the Smithsonian Submillimeter Array, fly into the heart of our Milky Way Galaxy and see gas flows there from James Clerk Maxwell Telescope, study star formation in the famous Whirlpool Galaxy from Caltech Submillimeter Observatory, and explore at the largest black hole and jet in the Universe with the Very Long Baseline array.
-The program uses dramatic footage of each of these observatories and displays their science results in spectacular 3D.

 Awesome Light 3: Chasing Celestial Mysteries

 In this program we examine how near Earth asteroids are explored with the NASA IRTF, discover how supernovae detected by UH88 teach us about the size and age of our universe, view our Milky Way galaxy in a new way with the UKIRT, and hear the personal stories of discovery and inspiration from Hawaiian students using the UHH Hoku Kea telescope.
-The program uses stunning 3D stereoscopic imagery from inside these observatories combined with stunning animations to bring these stories to life.